clojurists-together/clojuriststogether.org/content/news/2020/june-2020-monthly-update.md

 Spec is introduced by showing how it can be used in the REPL and added to project, with the leveraging-spec project containing many different examples.

-Divided the Spec section into Spec data, that covers how the use of predicates, literals and custom functions as specifications along with the core functions to verify data agains specs (conform, valid?, explain).
+Divided the Spec section into Spec data, that covers how the use of predicates, literals and custom functions as specifications along with the core functions to verify data against specs (conform, valid?, explain).

 Expanded on Getting Started section, converting to Clojure CLI and tools.deps.
 Examples on using Clojure CLI tools to evaluate functions, load files and run applications.